 Program Type: Strengthening sports therapy

 Qusai works to ensure the safety of athletes in Jordan.
-This includes establishing effective emergency responses, enacting a law requiring the presence of medical staff during training or competitions, launching a Sports Therapy master’s degree at the University of Jordan, and regulating the qualification of sports therapists in Jordan.
+This includes establishing effective emergency responses, enacting a law requiring the presence of an athletic therapist during training or competitions, launching an Athletic Therapy master’s degree at the University of Jordan, and regulating the qualification of sports therapists in Jordan.

 Qusai was launched in 2015 by HRH Crown Prince Al Hussein bin Abdullah II and is implemented by the Jordan Olympic Committee (JOC) in collaboration with the Crown Prince Foundation (CPF).

 Qusai works to ensure the safety of athletes in Jordan.
-This includes establishing effective emergency responses, enacting a law requiring the presence of medical staff during training or competitions, launching a Sports Therapy master’s degree at the University of Jordan, and regulating the qualification of sports therapists in Jordan.
+This includes establishing effective emergency responses, enacting a law requiring the presence of an athletic therapist during training or competitions, launching an Athletic Therapy master’s degree at the University of Jordan, and regulating the qualification of sports therapists in Jordan.

 Qusai was launched in 2015 by HRH Crown Prince Al Hussein bin Abdullah II and is implemented by the Jordan Olympic Committee (JOC) in collaboration with the Crown Prince Foundation (CPF).